matfantinel/fantinel.dev/_posts/2021-01-30-web-images-modern-formats.md

 Of course, different websites have different needs and situations.
 Make sure to adapt the code to your specific need.

 It's also worth noting that most phones use a HiDPI mode.
-This means that <span class="text-highlight">even though the reported width for the phone above is 375px, the browser will likely use a higher resolution to load the images</span> (usually 2x), in order to serve a higher quality image.
+This means that <span class="highlighted marker">even though the reported width for the phone above is 375px, the browser will likely use a higher resolution to load the images</span> (usually 2x), in order to serve a higher quality image.

 ## Lazy Loading and Async Decoding